jbone3311/forge_api_tool/README.md

 ## 🆘 Support

-For issues and questions:
+For support and questions:
-1. Check the troubleshooting section
-2. Review the logs in `logs/` directory
+- Check the documentation in the `docs/` directory
-3. Run the test suite to identify issues
+- Review the test files for usage examples
-4. Create an issue with detailed information
+- Open an issue on GitHub

-## 📈 Roadmap

-- [ ] Advanced wildcard management with GUI
-- [ ] Template sharing and import/export
-- [ ] Advanced scheduling and automation
-- [ ] Multi-server support
-- [ ] Performance optimization
-- [ ] Mobile-responsive dashboard
-- [ ] Plugin system for custom functionality

 ---

-**Last Updated**: June 2024
-**Version**: 2.0.0
-**Status**: ✅ Production Ready
+**Forge API Tool** - Modern image generation management with a beautiful web interface! 🎨✨